 You’re often at the mercy of server latency, rate limits, and unpredictable downtimes.
 You might be halfway through a YouTube script and suddenly hit a rate cap or lose your internet connection.
 That breaks the creative flow.

-Local TTS doesn’t depend on any external service.
-Once the model is loaded, Spokio responds instantly.
+Local TTS does not depend on an external synthesis service.
+Once the app is ready, Spokio keeps the generation loop on your Mac.
 You can:

-It’s like having a personal AI voice engine running in your studio.
+It is like having a local AI voice workflow in your studio.

 Many cloud TTS APIs operate on a per-character pricing model.
 That’s fine for small tasks, but if you’re generating large scripts, podcast voiceovers, or audiobook content, the costs add up quickly.